yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/top-ledger/dex-trades.md

 Until now, the code logic has taken care of the top-level instructions.
 However, it is also necessary to verify if any of the inner instructions contain relevant DEX information.

-The logic for the inner instruction is analogus to the logic of top-level instructions:
+The logic for the inner instruction is analogous to the logic of top-level instructions:
 - Iterate over the inner instructions.
 - Pass the data to the `get_trade_instruction(...)` function.
 - If the `get_trade_instruction(...)` function returns a `TradeInstruction` object, then a new `TradeData` object is created and added to the array.